MSAlpaka/SilentOakRanch/docs/deployment.md

   docker compose exec backend php bin/console doctrine:migrations:migrate --no-interaction
   ```

+Ensure the agreement-signing material referenced by `AGREEMENT_SIGNATURE_CERTIFICATE_PATH` and `AGREEMENT_SIGNATURE_PRIVATE_KEY_PATH` exists before you run the stack.
+Mount the certificate/private key directory (for example `./shared/agreements/signing`) into the backend container so the files appear at `/var/www/backend/config/agreements/`, or inject them via Docker secrets in production.

 ### Reverse proxy headers

 If the application is deployed behind a load balancer or ingress controller, configure